TanStack/query/README.md

 // { data: [...] }
 ```

-With this information we can create a "Load More" UI by:
+With this information, we can create a "Load More" UI by:

 - Waiting for `useInfiniteQuery` to request the first group of data by default
 - Returning the information for the next query in `getFetchMore`